opixelum/brain-disk-gitbook/docs/glossary.md

 ### Proof of Concept (PoC)
 Key step in the development of a new product or service, where we demonstrate its sustainability.

+### Public key
+Cryptographic element that is the publicity shared half of an encryption code & that can be used only to encode messages.

 ## R